History and architecture go hand in hand in Chicago. After

 ❏ Shop the many specialty shops on

-State Street as well as retail centers like Macy's on State Street and Block
+State Street as well as Loop retail centers like Macy's on State Street and Block

-37, or head to nearby Wabash Avenue for historic Jewelers Row.
+37, or head to nearby Wabash Avenue for look at the gems in historic Jewelers Row.

 ❏ For dinner, enjoy classic German fare and pints at The